ifeimi/whisper48/README.md

 English | [简体中文(编写中)](https://github.com/ifeimi/Whisper48/blob/main/README_CN.md)
 \
-More information can also be found on [my website](https://ifeimi.github.io/whisper48/).
+This README file serves as a summary of the structure and content of the project.
+Detailed explanation for the script and helping information can be found on [my website](https://ifeimi.github.io/whisper48/).

 ## 云端运行 Working on Google Colab